-

 Can I take a defensive driving course to reduce the number of driver’s license points on my driving record?

 Yes.
-State-approved courses apply a three-point credit to your driving record.
-This means the course will remove three points from your record (if you have them) or apply a “credit” to remove those points should you ever accumulate them.
+State-approved courses apply a credit of 3 points to your driving record.
+This means the course will remove 3 points from your record (if you have them) or apply a “credit" to remove those points should you ever accumulate them.

-Our DE Point Reduction section explains it all.
+Our DE Defensive Driving section explains it all.

 Why is it a good idea to order a driving record?